sgmurphy/wordpress-plugins/advanced-product-fields-for-woocommerce/readme.txt

 == Changelog ==

+= 1.6.8 =
+ * Improvement: removed outdated code.
+ * Other: test compatibility with Woo & WP.

 = 1.6.7 =
- * Other: pumped minimum required WooCommerce version to 3.8.
+ * Other: bumped minimum required WooCommerce version to 3.8.
  * Other: test compatibility with Woo 8.8 (beta).

 = 1.6.6 =